Chisomgold/Data-Analysis-Project/README.md

 # Analysis of Supermarket Sales Data

 Company XYZ has 3 major branches across 3 cities.
-This project is focused on analyzing the sales data of all branches over the course of 3 months in order to understand trends, such as, the category of product that makes more sales.
+This project focused on analyzing the sales data of all branches over the course of 3 months in order to understand trends, such as, the category of product that makes more sales.
 It involved:
 * joining the datasets from all branches,